-We have a history of losses, we expect to continue to incur losses and we may never achieve profitability and our March 31, 2020 audited consolidated financial statements included disclosure that casts substantial doubt regarding our ability to continue as a going concern.
+We have a history of losses, we expect to continue to incur losses and we may never achieve profitability and our March 31, 2021 audited consolidated financial statements included disclosure that casts substantial doubt regarding our ability to continue as a going concern.

-We reported a loss from continuing operations of \$2,946,000 and \$11,798,000 for the years ended March 31, 2020 and 2019, respectively.
-At March 31, 2020 and 2019, our accumulated deficit amounted to \$172,246,000 and \$169,238,000, respectively.
-We had working capital of \$7,518,000 and \$8,905,000 as of March 31, 2020 and 2019, respectively.
-During the years ended March 31, 2020 and 2019, net cash used in operating activities amounted to \$4,591,000 and \$11,717,000, respectively.
-As of March 31, 2020, we had cash and cash equivalents of \$3,691,000.
-We've spent the most recent 18 months working to reduce our losses and have made significant progress.
-However, we expect to continue incurring losses for the next two quarters as we move through one-time costs and restructuring expenses.
+We reported a loss from continuing operations of \$4,615,000 and \$3,573,000 for the years ended March 31, 2021 and 2020, respectively.
+At March 31, 2021 and 2020, our accumulated deficit amounted to \$179,277,000 and \$175,327,000, respectively.
+We had working capital of \$8,905,000 and \$7,554,000 as of March 31, 2021 and 2020, respectively.
+During the years ended March 31, 2021 and 2020, net cash used in operating activities amounted to \$3,378,000 and \$4,591,000, respectively.
+As of March 31, 2021, we had cash and cash equivalents of \$4,220,000.
+We spent the most recent two fiscal years working to reduce our losses and have made significant progress.
+However, we expect to continue incurring losses for the foreseeable future.
 We may never achieve or sustain profitability.
 We must raise additional capital to pursue our product development initiatives, penetrate markets for the sale of our products and continue as a going concern.
 We cannot provide any assurance that we will raise additional capital.
 We believe that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means.
-We may not raise enough capital in this offering to meet our needs and we may have to raise additional capital in the future.
 If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs in order to conserve our cash in amounts sufficient to sustain operations and meet our obligations.
 These measures could cause significant delays in our efforts to further commercialize our products, which are critical to the realization of our business plan and to our future operations.
 These matters raise substantial doubt about our ability to continue as a going concern or become profitable.